patrickahase/patrickhase.xyz/README.md

 - credit font in footer
 - scroll on margins

-- header shrink handle different pages : check for classname
+- header shrink handle different pages : now on route switch, try below first

-- change map to for of and handle redirects : if not id match send to relevant route or add id at the end

 - change link in nav to navlink